yochannah/omgscience/_posts/2020-01-08-reading-about-elephants.md

 layout: post
 title: Reading - 🐘 About elephants in the room, and blind men.
 And blind Yos as well I suppose.
 categories: reading
-tags: reading article-summary software-sustainability architecture elephant
+tags: reading article-summary software-sustainability architecture elephant chaoss
 ---

 I've just been reading "The blind men and the elephant: towards an empirical evaluation framework for software sustainability" - doi: 10.5334/jors.ao.